Top 10 Best Zanzibar Luxury Beach Resorts & Hotels

 Michamvi Sunset Bay

-As its name suggests, this 20-room resort hotel on Chwaka Bay is one of the few anywhere on the island with a westerly orientation allowing it to catch the sunset.
-Also notable for its family-friendly, hands-on management, it stands in strong contrast to the larger resorts that dominate upmarket accommodation options on Zanzibar.
+As its name suggests, this 20-room resort hotel on Chwaka Bay is one of the few on the island with a westerly orientation allowing it to catch the sunset.
+Also notable for its family friendly, hands-on management, it stands in strong contrast to the larger resorts that dominate upmarket accommodation options on Zanzibar.
 This is a great choice if you're looking for a seafront escape with a non-institutional feel and a strong commitment to local community projects.

 Mwezi Boutique Resort

 The moment you enter Mwezi’s reception building, set below twin makuti (coconut-palm thatching) roofs, and hung with contemporary local art and old photographs of Zanzibar, you know you’re somewhere special.
-A similar African aesthetic can be found in the bungalows, which are staggered in such a way that they all offer an idyllic view across palm-shaded grounds to Jambiani Beach.
+A similar African aesthetic can be found in the bungalows, which are staggered so that they all offer an idyllic view across palm-shaded grounds to Jambiani Beach.
 Mwezi is another resort with an ecofriendly ethic: the infinity pool is fed by salt water from a local well, and restaurant ingredients are all sourced from local suppliers.
 Easily one of the best places to stay in Zanzibar.

 Tembo House Hotel & Apartments